Mod-$p$ Galois representations not arising from abelian varieties: Non-split Cartan subgroups of symplectic groups

 Then $C_1$ is the non-split Cartan subgroup of $\SL(2,k)$.
 Identifying $C$ and $C_1$ with their images under the inclusion $G_d \rightarrow \GSp(2d,\F_p)$, we see that $C \subset \GSp(2d,\F_p)$ is a cyclic subgroup of order $(p^d+1)(p-1)$ and $C_1 = C \cap \Sp(2d,\F_p)$ is the subgroup of order $p^d+1$.

-The Galois group of $l$ over $\F_p$ acts naturally on $C$, with Frobenius raising an element of $C$ to its $p^{\text{th}}$ power.
-The following lemmas, for $p = 2$ and odd $p$, let us describe a subgroup $N$ inside the normalizer of $C$ in $\GSp(2d,\F_p)$, such that the action of the quotient $N/C$ on $C$ is exactly this Galois action.
+The Galois group of $l$ over $\F_p$ acts naturally on $C$, with Frobenius acting by raising to $p^{th}$ power. \cref{lem:Frob2preservespairing} and \cref{lem:Frobppreservespairing} allow us to describe a subgroup $N$ inside the normalizer of $C$ in $\GSp(2d,\F_p)$, such that the action of the quotient $N/C$ on $C$ matches this Galois action.
+We will see that this extension is split when $p = 2$, and non-split otherwise.